 Kate has worked at Capital City Partnership since 2006.
 She currently has oversight of the Joined up for Jobs, Joined up for Young People and Joined up for Families Strategies.
 Kate works with colleagues in City of Edinburgh Council, NHS Lothian and the voluntary sector to develop programmes aimed at alleviating poverty, particularly through employment support.
 She contributes to the work of the Edinburgh Poverty Commission and the Local Child Poverty Action Report for Edinburgh.

-Stacey oversees programs focused on priority families, including the Intensive Family Support Service, which operates across the Edinburgh and South East Scotland City Region.
-Additionally, Stacey is involved in managing the Parental Employability Support Fund in Edinburgh, Maximise!
-Early Years and Joined Up for Advice initiatives.
+Stacey leads a range of programs aimed at tackling social injustice and poverty, with a focus on supporting priority families.
+This includes overseeing the Intensive Family Support Service, which serves families across the Edinburgh and South East Scotland City Region.
+In addition, Stacey manages key initiatives such as the Parental Employability Support Fund in Edinburgh, Maximise!
+Early Years, and the Edinburgh Advice Network.

 Aiseosa works with the Citizens' Panel, supporting panel members to share their knowledge and experiences of poverty and inequality to inform decision making processes in Edinburgh.
 She also works on the Whole Family Equality Project, providing support with digital communications and marketing delivery for WFEP and supporting projects.